sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 ### 3. Holding the payment (escrow) and payout to the seller

-Sharetribe Flex provides a secure system for payments.
+The New Sharetribe provides a secure system for payments.
 When a purchase is made, the payment is held in escrow until the buyer marks the transaction as completed.
 After the buyer does this, the payment is released to the seller.
 This creates trust and assurance between parties